 1. Overall educational project objective

-Training courses will consist of a mix of theoretical and practical trainings with emphasis on the practical exercises, using also case-studies from “real life” where appropriate.
-Discussion sessions shall be organised for exchange of views and feedback from participant, and shall facilitate formation of future networks.
+Training courses will consist of a mix of theoretical and practical sessions with emphasis on the practical exercises, using also “real life” case-studies, where appropriate.

 The time allocated to group work will be balanced with the theoretical lectures in order to provide participants with the opportunity to apply the knowledge acquired every day.